-enroll in advanced or specialized courses, as the freshman level or introductory courses may be repetitive.
-Students should consult with an enrollment facilitator before registration.
+\Students who earn six semester hours of CLEP credit in any of the five general exam areas are advised to enroll in advanced or specialized courses, as the freshman level or introductory courses may be repetitive.
+Students should consult with a counselor or an enrollment facilitator before registration.